beebmx/kirby-pay/docs/guide/hooks.md

 ## Configuration

-In most cases, you need to notify to the user if the payment was sucessfuly done, and for that reason, there're hooks.
+In most cases, you need to notify the user if the payment was sucessfuly done, and for that reason, there're hooks.
-All the time than you require to implement any hook, you will receive a payment resource.
+Every time you implement a hook, you will receive a payment resource.

 ## Hooks available

-If you need to listen any [webhook](webhooks), is posible than you need to do something with it.
+If you need to listen any [webhook](webhooks), you may need to do something with it.
-A `hook` it's like any webhook of the service but with the prefix of the package `beebmx.kirby-pay.`.
+A `hook` it's named like any event of the service but with the prefix of the package `beebmx.kirby-pay.`.
-You can check the list of the webhooks of the services:
+You can check the list of the events provided by each service in their own API reference.

 - [Stripe](https://stripe.com/docs/api/events/types)
 - [Conekta](https://developers.conekta.com/api#events)

 ## Example

-Here is an example to use it with `stripe` and a webhook of `payment_intent.succeeded`:
+Here is an example of use with `stripe` and a webhook for the `payment_intent.succeeded` event:

 ```php
 return [